revolist/revogrid-docs/blog/best-js-gantt-in-2026.md

 const faqItems = [
   {
     title: 'What is the best JavaScript Gantt chart library in 2026?',
-    description: 'RevoGrid Gantt is the best overall choice for an editable, data-heavy planning product where the task grid and timeline must work together.
+    description: 'RevoGantt is the best overall choice for an editable, data-heavy planning product where the task grid and timeline must work together.
 Bryntum and DHTMLX are strong alternatives for teams prioritizing long-established dedicated scheduling engines.
 Frappe Gantt is a good lightweight open-source choice.', },
   {
     title: 'What is the best React Gantt chart library?',
-    description: 'RevoGrid Gantt is a strong default for complex React planning products because it combines an editable data grid, scheduling features, and a framework-independent Web Component core.
+    description: 'RevoGantt is a strong default for complex React planning products because it combines an editable data grid, scheduling features, and a framework-independent Web Component core.
 Bryntum and DHTMLX are strong for dedicated project scheduling, while Highcharts Gantt is better for visualization.', },
   {
     title: 'What is the best open-source JavaScript Gantt chart?',